The Loop, River Dart: Haystack rapids

-The last notable rapid on the river before Holne Bridge, which works best in medium to high levels.
-Reasonably large but predictable breaking waves carry you 50–80 metres down to Holne Bridge.
+The last notable rapid on the river before Holne Bridge.
+Its reasonably large but predictable breaking waves carry 50–80 metres down to Holne Bridge.

 Holne Bridge: and lower take outs

 There is no longer a take out facility at Holne Bridge.
 Continue down and take out river left above the weir (where there is not really any lay-by facility on the road: temporary stopping might be tolerated) or continue to the next bridge downstream.
 This carries the road at the entrance to the Country Park.
 Get out on river right above the bridge.
 Temporary parking at egress point is possible, but (October 2013) is restricted.
 The main car park is several hundred metres up the hill.
 This bridge is frequently called "Waterworks Bridge".
 This is very confusing since below Buckfastleigh there is a large waterworks on river right, a bridge, and a good egress point immediately below the bridge on river left.
 This is very close to the main road on which traffic moves very fast.
 Stopping in short lane (room for two cars) between the road and river is possible, but parking there is not advisable.

 The Riverdart Country Park charges (pay and display) during the paddling season £5 per car or £10 per minibus for the day.
 Parking is free after 4 pm for visitors wanting to use the bar and restaurant.
 Day visitors also have use of the toilet facilities and communal hot showers on Saturdays and Sundays.
 The Old Sawmill is open at weekends and offers a Sunday Carvery lunch from noon to 3 pm.

 A feasible, though fairly long, alternative is to continue down the river to Buckfastleigh where in the winter there is ample parking.
 This section, the Lower Dart or just "Lower" is grade 2 with some flat sections.